 - Find your balance along sloping decks that replicate the steep angle of the ship as it began to plummet into the icy sea

-- Touch an iceberg and chilling 28-degree water for a new understanding of the tragic event
+- Touch a growing iceberg and chilling 28-degree water for a new understanding of the tragic event

 Just like James Cameron when he was directing the famous Titanic film, the museum creators didn’t overlook a single, seemingly insignificant detail.
-Even the tickets, called boarding passes, are part of the experience.
+Even the tickets at Titanic Branson Missouri called boarding passes are part of the experience.

 Related Post: Ultimate Guide to Branson Titanic Coupons and Discounts